Points of View Recent Developments in Patient-Reported Outcome (PRO) ―Survey and Analysis Using a Clinical Trial Registry Database―

 Using ClinicalTrials.gov, a clinical trial registration database, we surveyed and analyzed the extent to which clinical trials related to PROs are being conducted or planned8).
 ClinicalTrials.gov is a clinical trial registration system operated by the National Institutes of Health (NIH) and other organizations.
 Although it is a U.S. registration system, it also registers information on clinical trials in which the U.S. does not participate from the perspective of corporate strategy, such as the purpose of information dissemination by each company9).
 The search conditions in the database are as follows.

-(a) Interventional studies (study protocols newly registered between January 1, 2009 and December 31, 2023*), which are described as Drug or Biological as the subject of the intervention (excluding Device, Behavior, Radiation, etc.), a') Some of the studies were also conducted if the intervention was described as "Genetic".
+(a) Interventional studies (study protocols newly registered between January 1, 2009 and December 31, 2023*) that are described as Drug or Biological as the subject of the intervention (excluding Device, Behavior, Radiation, etc.), a') Some of the studies were also conducted if the intervention was described as "Genetic".

 (b') Potential PRO-related search terms were Patient Reported, Patient self-reported, Patient Handling Questionnaire, and Patient Satisfaction.
 Outcome Measures).